 Sovereignty and Free Will in Calvinism, from an Arminian Perspective

 As mentioned above, sovereignty for the Calvinist involves determinism.
 Nothing happens in all of creation apart from the decree of God.
 Every event in the natural world as well as every action of man happens at God’s direction.
 So where does human free will fit into this?
 Calvinists advocate what they call compatibilist free will, or free will that is compatible with determinism.
-What this says is that God has made me is such a way that I freely choose to do what he wants me to do, although, since I could not choose otherwise, this hardly seems like free will.
+What this says is that God has made me is such a way that I freely choose to do what he wants me to do.
+Although, since I could not choose otherwise, this hardly seems like free will.

 Their response to the issue of sin is hard to follow but goes something like this.
 Man is totally depraved and incapable of doing any good apart from God’s grace.
-God does not force people to sin, but he does withdraw his grace from them so that they are incapable of obeying God.
+God does not force people to sin.
+But he does withdraw his grace from them so that they are incapable of obeying God.
 Therefore the responsibility for their sin is theirs alone and not God’s.
-In essence this comes across to the Arminian as God telling us to hit a ball, holding it so high we can’t reach it, and then blaming us for missing the ball.
+In essence this comes across to the Arminian as God telling us to hit a ball.
+Then holding it so high we can’t reach it, and blaming us for missing the ball.
 If you read the quotes at the bottom you will see that some Calvinists, instead of going through this gyration, just admit that God is the author of sin.

-It is hard for the Arminian to see this as anything other than God arbitrarily creating people for the express purpose of condemning them to hell simply because he did not choose them, holding them responsible for something they were incapable of attaining on their own, that he could give to them, and yet withholding that means from them.
+It is hard for the Arminian to see this as anything other than God arbitrarily creating people for the express purpose of condemning them to hell simply because he did not choose them.
+Holding them responsible for something they were incapable of attaining on their own.
+Something hat he could give to them, and yet withholding that means from them.